milahu/collapseos/recipes/trs80/README.md

 3. Adjusts `ttysafe` escapes
 4. Stores received bytes in memory

-That program has already been written, it's in `recv.asm` in this folder.
-You can get the binary with `zasm < recv.asm | xxd`.

-It's designed to run from offset `0x5000` and write received data in `0x3000` and onwards.
+You're in luck: that program has already been written.
+It's in B502 and B503.
+You can compile it with:

+    212 LOAD ( z80 assembler )
+    0x0238 CONSTANT COM_DRV_ADDR
+    0x3000 CONSTANT DEST_ADDR
+    502 LOAD
+    503 LOAD

+Then, you can use `DUMP` to visualize the data you'll need to punch in:

+    H@ ORG @ - ORG @ DUMP

+It can run from any offset (all jumps in it are relative), but writes to `DEST_ADDR`.
+Make sure you don't place it in a way to be overwritten by its received data.

+Wondering what is that `COM_DRV_ADDR` constant?
+That's the DCB handle of your `*cl` device.
+You will need to get that address before you continue.
+Go read the following section and come back here.

 How will you punch that in?
 The `debug` program!
 This very useful piece of software is supplied in TRSDOS.
 To invoke it, first run `debug (on)` and then